 Coming to the end of my degree, I can say with confidence I am definitely somewhat experienced when it comes to exam stress.
 Don’t be fooled, though – I ain’t an expert.
 I’ll leave a lot of things to the last minute, sleep through numerous alarms and stress myself out over the minutiae.
 In saying this, I have learned how to best deal with the stress that I cause myself when it comes to crunch time at the end of the year.

-So we’ve teamed up with headspace to bring you the I Can’t Even Deal RN series, where we mull over all the issues we face as millennials trying to make it in the big bad world.
-Here are some tips for when you’ve got 13 weeks of content to learn in two days, forgotten that 2,000-word essay or are just stressing out over insignificant things.
+So we’ve teamed up with headspace to bring you the I Can’t Even Deal RN series, where we mull over all the issues we face as youngsters trying to make it in the big bad world.
+Here are some tips for when you’ve got 13 weeks of content to learn in two days, a whole year of HSC study to cram into one night, or are just stressing out over insignificant things.

 #1 Focus On What’s Important

 First and foremost, prioritise the most important things.
 Nearing the end of my degree, I prioritised exams and passing everything (P’s get degrees, right?).
 This meant dropping lower priorities, talking to managers at work, giving up shifts (even if that meant forfeiting Sunday rates).
-Prioritise the important shit… even though you can retake an exam, but you can’t re-live a party.
+If you’re studying in the HSC, just zone in a bit more – the underage drinking can wait.

 #2 Take Some Time Out